Patternslib/Patterns/demo/collapsible/documentation.md

 # Documentation

-A *collapsible* is an element where content is can be shown or visible by clicking on a triggering element.
-One way to use this is to implement a very minimal accordeon.
+A *collapsible* is an element inside which content can be shown or hidden by clicking on a triggering element.
+One way to use this is to implement a very minimal accordion.

     <section class="pat-collapsible">
       <h3>About us</h3>